 Pipeline inventory consists of finished stock items that are on their way from the supplier to the business warehouse or store.
 It refers to goods that have been produced or ordered but are yet to reach their final destination.

 A retailer typically must wait a certain amount before receiving an order from a supplier.
 Any product purchase, regardless of its lead time, becomes part of the buyer's inventory the moment it's made and paid for.
-In some cases, pipeline stock in inventory management is stored in brick-and-mortar stores or e-commerce warehouses.
+In some cases, pipeline stock is used for better inventory management and is stored in brick-and-mortar stores or e-commerce warehouses.
 Upon arrival at a destination, it immediately enters the standard inventory count.

 The term 'pipeline inventory' primarily comes into the picture when goods have to be shipped from a long distance overseas which takes a longer time.
 Along with illustrating how much cash is tied up in inventory, pipeline inventory shows how much it costs to transport and carry.
 This is important for businesses with long lead times.